willingtonortiz/svelte-simple-icons/README.md

 Contributions are welcome.
 If you wish to make major changes, please open an issue first to discuss what you would like to change.

 Make sure to update tests as appropriate.

-Thank you for using @willingtonortiz/svelte-simple-icons!
-If you have any questions or suggestions, feel free to open an issue or submit a pull request.